Top

 Cardiac Rehabilitation is the process which restores a patient to the activity level they enjoyed prior to their cardiac event.
 The cardiac rehabilitation experience begins in the Hospital.
-Patients build up their endurance gradually over time; while they are in the program their heart rate is monitored by a trained nurse to ensure their safety.
+Patients build up their endurance gradually over time; while they are in the program their heart rate and heart rhythms are monitored by a trained nurse to ensure their safety.
+Our rehab team works closely with the referring cardiologists, surgeons, and primary care providers to ensure our patients continue to progress during their recovery from their cardiac events.

 Immediately after surgery, patients are cared for in the Cardiac Care Unit (CCU) by our critical care nursing staff.
 Our nurses use a combination of technological expertise and genuine concern for the patient in order to meet the physical and emotional well-being and comfort of our patients and families.
 Patients are transferred from the CCU after they meet specific clinical criteria.
 They remain on cardiac monitoring and begin to take meals and walk in the room and hallways.
 Physical therapists and occupational therapists begin working with our patients as soon as the patient is able.